Cannedfood/jmsearch/Readme.md

 ## License
 Everything in this repository I created is licensed under creative commons CC0 1.0 (see LICENSE).

-Rapidxml however is dual licensed under the boost and MIT licenses: see src/rapidxml/license.txt
+Rapidxml is dual licensed under the boost and MIT licenses: see src/rapidxml/license.txt

+This software uses the EDICT and KANJIDIC dictionary files.
+These files are the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's licence.

 ## Building